XML document types and their discontents

 @type attributes to specify

-semantics for applications further downstream, would provide strong enough semantics at a base
+semantics for applications further downstream, would provide strong enough semantics

-line, supporting presentation, to be useful, while nevertheless alerting developers, by their
+line, supporting presentation, to be useful, while nevertheless alerting developers,

 use, that more particular kinds of handling might also be called for.
-In effect, the implicit
+In effect, the

-contract offered by element typing mechanisms (that all elements will be handled downstream in
+contract offered by element typing mechanisms (that all elements will be handled downstream

 ways appropriate to them) would be suspended for these